This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 “It seems there is a complication.”

-The news had spread quickly within the organisation.
-It started as a rumour, but quickly became known as fact.
-The Hoden region had received two new visitors.
+The rumour spread quickly within the organisation.
+The Hoden region had found two new visitors.
 The appearance of one nor two wasn’t newsworthy--every region would keep getting them--however, a visitor that was invited with a ring was huge news.
 This was rare.
 For someone to be given a ring on entry meant they had potential, enough that the Curator recognised them.
 It was very good news for the region; whoever this person was, they could be a huge asset to gain standing.

 “There was an Uninvited in the room,” blurted Sim in an excited shriek.